All content is not created equal.

 Ted Nicholas, the renowned direct response copywriter, says that 73% of buying decisions are made when customers come in contact with the headline.
 In other words, whether or not they buy your product depends on your headline.

 What’s more, 80% of people never make it past the headline and only 2 out of 10 people will actually read the rest of your content.
-A recent test by Koechley showed that the traffic that each piece of great content receives at Upworthy can vary by as much as 500%, simply because of the headline.

 When it comes to creating attention-grabbing headlines, you’ve got to find headlines that have received a significant number of social media shares and links.
 You can then model these viral headlines to create more powerful ones.

-a).
 Integrate Power Words: If you want your headlines to be clicked, you’ve got to add “doing words” – i.e., words that draw attention.